A logarithmic improvement in the two-point Weyl law for manifolds without conjugate points: Geometric Estimates

 for some constants $C_1,C_2 > 0$ which may depend on the particular combination of derivatives which make up $\D^k$.
 The same estimate holds if $\partial_{z_j}F$ is replaced by $\partial_{w_j}F$, although we will not need this fact.

 To prove the claim in \eqref{jacobi_exp}, we begin by noting some facts about general Jacobi fields on manifolds without conjugate points.
-In the notation of \cite{Bonthonneau2017}, let us fix a geodesic $\gamma$ emanating from $\wt x_0\in\wt M$ and let $\mathbb A(t)$ be the matrix Jacobi field along $\gamma$ satisfying $\mathbb A(0) = 0$ and $D_t\mathbb A(0) = I.$ Given that the tangential component of such a Jacobi field is linear in $t$, it suffices to only consider the component which is normal to $\gamma'(t)$, which we will again denote by $\mathbb A(t)$ in a slight abuse of notation.
+In the notation of \cite{Bonthonneau2017}, let us fix a geodesic $\gamma$ emanating from $\wt x_0\in\wt M$ and let $\mathbb A(t)$ be the matrix Jacobi field along $\gamma$ satisfying $\mathbb A(0) = 0$ and $D_t\mathbb A(0) = I.$ Given that the tangential component of such a Jacobi field is linear in $t$, it suffices to only consider the component which acts on the orthogonal complement of $\gamma'(t)$, which we will again denote by $\mathbb A(t)$ in a slight abuse of notation.
 Then, since the curvature of $\wt M$ is bounded below by some $\kappa < 0$, one has that $\|\mathbb A(t)\| \le \sinh(\kappa t)$ by the Rauch Comparison Theorem (c.f. \cite[Thm 2.3]{doCarmoBook1992}).
 To obtain a lower bound, we appeal to \cite[Lemma 4]{Bonthonneau2017}, which shows that if $\wt M$ has no conjugate points, then for any $\ve > 0$, there exists a constant $C > 0$ such that $\|\mathbb A(t)^{-1}\| \le C$ for all $t > \ve,$ or equivalently $\|\mathbb A(t)\| \ge C^{-1}.$ Hence, for any orthogonal Jacobi vector field $J(t)$ along $\gamma$ such that $J(0) = 0$, we have that

 for $t > \ve.$ Since we have assumed that $\rho_0 = d_{\wt g}(\wt x_0,\wt y_0)\ge 1$, we may make the choice of $\ve \ll 1$ independently of $\wt x_0,\wt y_0.$

 The next step in the proof is to observe that $\D^k\partial_{z_j}F$ satisfies an inhomogeneous Jacobi equation of the form